RubiksImplosion/Minecraft-TAS/README.md

     - Sprint
     - Hotbar

-This mod is a work in progress.
+This mod is a heavy work in progress.
 Expect things to be buggy and have limited functionality for the time being.